 - OS: iOS / Android

 This is a great app that lets you broadcast live video through your iOS or Android device.
-It runs through a multimedia server which allows for RTMP publishing.
-Your live stream should be encoded with H.264 video codec and AAC audio codec.
-It’s free on both iOS and Android devices and works correctly with DaCast.
+It runs through a multimedia server that allows for RTMP publishing.
+Your live stream should be encoded with the H.264 video codec and AAC audio codec.
+It’s free on both iOS and Android devices and works correctly with Dacast.

 - OS: iOS / Android